 Every year, the Korean Ministry of Science, ICT and Future Planning (MSIP) singles out a significant development or achievement as the National Research and Development Projects of the Year.

 Since 2006, MSIP has been nominating top 100 outstanding research achievements every year to inspire an interest of the general public in science and technology.
-For this year, out of 54,000 latest breaking government-funded R&D projects, the selection committee has shortened the list to a total of 110 candidates (100 Outstanding R&D Achievements & 10 Outstanding Business Start-ups).
+For this year, out of 54,000 latest breaking government-funded R&D projects, the selection committee has shortened the list to a total of 110 candidates (100 Outstanding R&D Performances & 10 Outstanding Business Start-ups).